 - 9.2 Membership. - a.
-The Standards Committee will be composed of five members of the Council plus two independent members who are not members or officers of the authority or any other body having a Standards Committee.
-The Political Balance Rules do not apply to the Standards Committee as a whole but will be applied to the Councillor membership of the committee.
+The Standards Committee will be composed of five members of the Council.
+At least one independent person will be invited to attend.
+The Political Balance Rules do not strictly apply to the Standards Committee, but will be applied to the Councillor membership of the Committee.
 No more than one Councillor member of the Standards Committee may be a member of the Cabinet and that member may not be the Leader of the Council. - b.
-The appointment of independent members to the Standards Committee must be approved by a majority of the members of the Council. - c.
-Independent members will be entitled to vote at meetings. - d.
-An independent member will chair the committee. - e.
-A meeting of the Standards Committee will not be quorate unless at least three members (including one independent member) are present for its duration. - f.
-Members of the Standards Committee may not appoint substitutes.
+The appointment of independent person(s) must be approved by a majority of the members of the Council. - c.
+A meeting of the Standards Committee will not be quorate unless at least three members are present for its duration. - d Members of the Standards Committee may not appoint substitutes.